nicolastrand/100-days-of-code/log.md

 **Thoughts:**: In all honesty, I was incredibly frustrated tonight.
 I had to get hints/help three lessons in a row as I got very stuck, particularly on lesson 53.
 But it's all part of the learning curve - some days I'll have bad days, and other days I'll make progress.
 Like with everything there'll come a time where things just click - but it's a long way away, understandably.
 Even when I don't feel like coding I will make myself push on - otherwise the habit will be broken and all my progress lost.

 **Link to work:** on https://freecodecamp.com/nicolastrand

+### Day 7: June 04

+**Today's Progress**: Today I got to tackle Booleans, (in)equality operators and started on `if` statements, which I remember from Codecademy.
+Without wanting to sound arrogant, I flew through these - very logical, it reminded me of creating lookups in Excel.
+I got far today, although frustrating that my WiFi connection went down in the middle of my flow!

+**Thoughts:**: Massive confidence boost in comparison to yesterday's frustration.
+Maybe I'm more natural at this part of JavaScript?
+It's so logical to me.
+Gives me confidence that I'll get better with the other parts - all I need to do is practice.
+I think I even know when I would use this sort of command - six months ago I wouldn't have had a clue so I _am_ getting better, even if it's not obvious at the time.

+**Link to work:** on https://freecodecamp.com/nicolastrand